-You must submit with the return a certification from the bank or financial institution as evidence of the deduction claimed.
+You must keep for your records a certification from the bank or financial institution as evidence of the deduction claimed.

 Line 7 - Enter the amount of \$1,000 if you are a young person who work and who is age between 16 and 25 at any moment of the taxable year.